Sherburn in Elmet Community Trust

 After the meeting

-The Volunteer will be informed of the decision at the meeting and notified of the right to appeal.
+The individual will be informed of the decision at the meeting and notified of the right to appeal.
 If the decision has to be deferred, the meeting will be reconvened as soon as possible.
 The decision will be followed up in writing within 3 days

 An appeal may result in the original disciplinary decision being reversed, or the sanction reduced to one less severe, but the sanction cannot be increased.